-Jared Diamond's Guns, Germs, and Steel is perhaps the most popular exposition of geography's role in shaping human history (Diamond, 1997).
+Jared Diamond's Guns, Germs, and Steel is among the most popular expositions of geography's role in shaping human history (Diamond, 1997).
 Diamond focuses on soil fertility and the presence of edible plants, potentially domesticated wildlife, and infectious diseases, tracing their role in the development of ancient societies around the world.
 Olsson and Hibbs (2005), in a direct test of Diamond's hypotheses, use continent size, east-west orientation, climate, and availability of potentially domesticated plants and animals to explain the timing of a region's transition into sedentary agriculture.
 In their empirical results, they find significant evidence in support of Diamond's hypothesis.
 Putterman (2008), in an extension of Olsson and Hibbs (2005), refines the analysis by observing these variables' effects on population density in the year 1500 as well as on modern-day income, controlling for the transmission of agricultural technologies via migration.
 A more formal test of the hypothesis of historic populations correlating with modern economic outcomes appears in Putterman and Weil (2010).
-Additional evidence in support of the geography hypothesis is presented in Ashraf and Galor (2011), who show that the date of a population's first transition into agriculture, as determined by its location's suitability for agriculture, helps explain the level of population density and technological achievement thousands of years later.1
+Additional evidence in support of the geography hypothesis is presented in Ashraf and Galor (2011), who show that the date of a population's first transition into agriculture, as determined by its location's suitability for agriculture, helps explain the level of population density and technological achievement thousands of years later.
+However, more recently, Ashraf and Galor (2013) show that the aforementioned hypothesized relationship between the date of urbanization and present-day income does not hold when continent fixed effects are accounted for.
+This gives reason to suspect that it may not be the timing of urbanization but rather, unobservable (or mis-measured observable) factors at the continent level that drive the findings of the relationship between early urbanization and modern-day incomes.1